Greece › Mainland Greece Best Places

 Getting To and From Nafpaktos

-Nafpaktos is on the main highway linking towns along the northern Gulf of the Peloponnese and is easily visited by travellers travelling between Olympia and Delphi.
+Nafpaktos is on the main highway linking towns along the northern Gulf of the Peloponnese and is easily visited by travellers moving between Olympia and Delphi.
 (Travelers to Delphi will normally swap buses in the port of Itea.)

 Nafpaktos’ brand new KTEL bus station is unhelpfully located outside of the main town area, so you will need to take a cab (tel: +30 26 3402 5111) to/from the town center.
+Avoid bus travel on May 1, during the annual public transportation strike.

 Appointed Greek capital for one year after the liberation of Greece in 1821, Nafplio’s role as head city was passed over to Athens by Greece’s first King, Otto.
 That didn’t deter Nafplio from slowly developing into a swanky retreat for urbanites, artists, merchants and other posh people in later years.
 Today’s travelers are advised to make plans well in advance.
-Its gorgeous and sophisticated air ensures that many visitors year-round – particularly in winter, though high summer sees a lot of northern Europeans drawn by its irresistible pull.
+Its gorgeous and sophisticated air ensures there are many visitors year-round – particularly in winter, though high summer sees a lot of northern Europeans drawn by its irresistible pull.

 - The Old Town: Nafplio’s primary attraction is the inimitable ambiance and taste of the streets of the traditional quarter.
 It invites strolling, browsing, shopping, eating, dining, seeing and being seen.
 Simple as that. • Map